Welcome to the Plant Sector Representative Organisation Website

 The Plant Sector Representative Organisation (PSRO) is an employer-led partnership, through a Board, that comprises of representatives from construction-focussed employers and their federations, associations and other bodies, including from allied sectors, who have a valid interest in setting standards and delivery requirements for plant-based certificating bodies and card schemes in construction and which fall within the scope of the Construction Leadership Council’s (CLC) requirements for certification schemes.

-News: PSRO Employer Webinar on Understanding the CLC Competency Frameworks for Plant Occupations
+Update: Employer Webinar on the Super Sector Competency Frameworks

 Following the tragic fire of the Grenfell tower in London a number of years ago, the issue of industry competence was identified as a factor by the investigation report.
 This led to new legislation – the Building Safety Act 2022 and Amendment Regulations 2023 – that imposes minimum requirements for those involved in building works, with a particular focus on competence.

-The Construction Leadership Council (CLC) have advocated competence frameworks for all construction occupations, including plant.
-Through the Industry Competence Steering Group (ICSG), a frameworks programme is being implemented to enable everyone in construction to be deemed occupationally competent.
+The Indsutry Competence Steering Group (ICSG) was formed to lead the programme on the development of competence frameworks for all construction occupations, including is including plant.
+A frameworks programme is being implemented to enable everyone in construction to be deemed occupationally competent.

 The frameworks identify the skills, knowledge, experience and behaviours – shortened to SKEBs.
 The Plant Sector Representative Organisation (PSRO) is the lead organisation for all of the plant-related occupations competencies, with the Construction Plant-hire Association (CPA) acting as developers and project-managers.